TeamJM/journeymap-api/docs/howto.md

 The JourneyMap API is designed so that your mod will only have a **soft dependency** on it:

  * You should **only** have a compile-time dependency via your plugin implementation.
  * You should **not** need a runtime dependency.
-As long as you don't declare a dependency on "journeymap" in your mcmod.info file, your mod should load even if JourneyMap doesn't.
+As long as you don't declare a dependency on "journeymap" in your mods.toml file, your mod should load even if JourneyMap doesn't.
  * You should **never** include any JourneyMap API classes in your mod's jar.
 (No shading is needed.)

 This page describes the recommended approach to writing a plugin for the JourneyMap API: